soroush-04/Data-Visualization/README.md

 ---

-This repository contains detailed explanations about different approaches that I have used in Data Visualization problems.
+This repository contains detailed explanations of various data visualization approaches I have used to uncover hidden patterns within datasets and attributes.

 <u>Table of contents</u>
 =======